Lewis F. Powell Jr.: Legal career

-Virginia government, 1951–1970
+Virginia government (1951–1970)

-Powell played an important role in local community affairs.
+Powell played an active role in local community affairs.
 From 1951 to 1961, he served on the Richmond School Board and was its chairman from 1952 to 1961.
 Powell presided over the school board at a time when the Commonwealth of Virginia was locked in a campaign of defiance against the Supreme Court's decision in Brown v.
 Board of Education (1954), which desegregated public schools.
 Powell's law firm, although not Powell himself, represented one of the defendant school districts in Davis v.
 County School Board of Prince Edward County, which was consolidated later into Brown.

 The Richmond School Board had no authority at the time to force integration, however, as control over attendance policies had been transferred to the state government.
 Powell, like most white Southern leaders of his day, did not speak out against the state's defiance, but he fostered close working relationships with many black leaders, such as civil rights lawyer Oliver Hill, some of whom offered key support for Powell's Supreme Court nomination.
 In 1990, Powell swore in Virginia's first black governor, Douglas Wilder.

-From 1961 to 1969, Powell served on the Virginia Board of Education; he was president from 1968 to 1969.
+From 1961 to 1969, Powell sat on the Virginia Board of Education, serving as its president from 1968 to 1969.